 You can also offer free shipping and instead email the buyer the code and PIN.
 But some buyers will want the physical card.
 Keep in mind you need to be exact about how much is on the card.

 And if you don’t have any on hand, we have tips for getting free gift cards that will come by next week.

 If you have stuff from the 2000s or 1990’s, you’ll really be in luck.
 That’s what collectors want.
-This set of used remotes is going for $22.99 on eBay.
+This Mitsubishi vintage remote control is listed at $14.95.
 Here are a few more technology tips that will keep you set if you’re working from home.

 10. Broken Electronics/Appliances

 If it’s not broken, don’t fix it.
 Except maybe don’t fix it even if it is broken?
 It’s a twist on the old adage, because you can sell broken electronics and appliances on eBay.
-One way to do that is by selling them for the parts only — this eBay seller is able to make as much as $44.99 off of used parts for electronics.
+One way to do that is by selling them for the parts only — this eBay seller is able to make as much as $63.99 from a Whirlpool washer timer with a broken clip.

 11. Craft Supplies

 Are you a big crafter?
 Do you find yourself scrapbooking or trying to stitch a dress by hand?
 If so, then you may have scraps of fabric lying around that you might want to sell.
-Gather a bunch of scraps together and you could sell them for as much as $20 with little effort.
+Gather a bunch of scraps together and you could sell them for as much as $39.95 — if you can gather together a big enough set — with little effort.

 12. Discontinued Products

 Is your child dying to get their hands on a toy that is no longer made?
 Do you want to find something that hearkens back to your childhood?
 Well, there are other people like you, and selling old toys or items that are no longer made might be a good ticket to the online marketplace.